russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tasks/Culminating Task.md

 >
 > The best way to understand the requirements for the culminating task is by [reviewing the exemplar](https://lakefieldcs.notion.site/ICS3U-Culminating-Task-2025-Exemplar-1d2d4a49de51802f9513ed3a61b82056).

+## Second Exemplar

+The first exemplar described above *meets* expectations.
+It was specifically designed to showcase a simple app.

+Knowing that many students are interested in exceeding expectations (and making more interesting and useful apps that require a database) Mr. Gordon has chosen to author a second exemplar for the culminating task.

+For this exemplar, Mr. Gordon is going to (mostly) adopt an "alter ego" – a student named *Walter* Gordon who is going to build out the *Bone Appétit* app that we used to learn how to make prototypes in Keynote earlier in the school year.

+If you are interested in seeing, essentially, a live-streamed process of authoring a database-driven app from start to finish, you can review the [[Building Bone Appétit]] article.

 ## Obtain the template

 Please go to [Notion](https://notion.so) and add a page based on the culminating task template: